sal-ash/blockchainbot/README.md

 Tweepy
 Google Cloud
 Google oauth2
+requests

 Make sure to install these within a virtual environment so as not to mess with your current python setup.

+An alternative set up for this bot is provided if you have trouble with the BigQuery dataset.
+This setup utilises the blockchain.com plaintext query API available [here](https://blockchain.info/q/24hrtransactioncount).
+You will need to import the requests python library to run the alternative set up in addition to the tweepy library.
+As we are no longer using Bigquery neither of the Google libraries is needed.

 Many thanks to @00jw for his help and support.